Nicholas Newman: Reception

 TV Guide noted Morrow to be one of the soap opera's longtime fan favorites.
 In his early years, The Chicago Tribune described the character as a "heartthrob".
 Also during his early tenure on the series, Liz Wilson of The Record wrote that Morrow is a "soap opera hunk", noting his large group of "mostly young female fans".
 In July 1995, more than 12,000 fans of the show attended a "Men of Y&R" event, which also featured fellow actors Eddie Cibrian, Shemar Moore and Don Diamont.
 The event organizer stated that it was a "mob scene", as over 6,000 fans turned up to meet each actor.
 According to The Augusta Chronicle, by 1999, "Wedding proposals, prom invitations and underwear-tossing fans are a part of everyday life for soap opera star Joshua Morrow", noting his fans to be "trembling" and "starry-eyed" in his presence.
 Nancy Dehart of The Spectator noted that his "mostly female" fans "even seemed to know more about his soap opera life than he did", quoting a fan exclaiming, "He's so sexy, I've got 100 pictures of him at home on my walls," at another event.
-Morrow revealed that his fans commonly refer to him as Nick, not Joshua, stating: "Fans see me everyday as Nick Newman, so I don't fault them for calling me that [...]
+Morrow revealed that his fans commonly refer to him as Nick, not Joshua, stating: "Fans see me every day as Nick Newman, so I don't fault them for calling me that [...]
 It's important that they do realize it's pretend, though".

 Michael Fairman of On-Air On-Soaps describes the character of Nick to be "not-so-upstanding", however has lauded Morrow as "one of the most underrated actors in daytime, who delivers real and honest performances day after day, no matter what the material".
 Luke Kerr of Zap2it wrote that Nick is "smooth, suave and did we mention rich?", naming him the "Newman prince".
 Tommy Garrett of the website Highlight Hollywood has often lauded Morrow's acting.
 Garrett stated that he "makes perfect choice daily as an actor" and is "solid as a rock from outer space" who "continues to shine" on screen.
 In a separate article, Garrett referred to Nick as someone who is occasionally "out of control" and "fights for what he wants", stating that "Morrow is the man in control" of his storyline, naming him "even more talented than any of daytime TV’s actors".